Great Falls Tea Garden

 Perfect Peach Tea Bread – Perfect for Gift Giving!

 This traditional pound cake like recipe was developed in collaboration with Chef Bev Bates for publication in 2009’s Women Chefs and Restaurateurs Crowning Cuisine Calendar.
 It can be flavored many ways with premium tea leaves which add valuable antioxidants.
-For this recipe we’ve chosen a fragrant peach infused sencha so you can enjoy the fresh orchard taste of peaches all year long.
-Try the Fennel Chai for its winter spiciness, the Great Falls Grey if you love bergamot or whatever type of tea pleases your taste buds.
+For this recipe we’ve chosen a fragrant peach infused tea so you can enjoy the fresh orchard taste of peaches all year long.
+Try the Spiced Chai for its winter spiciness, the Great Falls Grey if you love bergamot or whatever type of tea pleases your taste buds.

 Sliced thin as is, this tea bread is wonderful any time of day.
 Dress it up by serving it with fresh or tea poached fruit, ice cream or classic anglaise.
 To bake in a bundt pan, just double the recipe.
 This tea bread holds well for several days and freezes beautifully.